ADOPTING

 If your dog has or develops a problem, are you happy to work with your dog to resolve it?
 Rescue dogs have often have had unsettled lives and need stability and consistency, including when they need additional support to overcome their trauma.
 Whilst we will always take a dog back if the adoption doesn’t work out, we do expect adopters to work through challenges and give the dog a chance – dogs are not an overnight fix!

-Catchment area
+Catchment Area

-Our catchment area for rehoming is Somerset and the locally surrounding areas (such as Bristol, Bath, Weston Super Mare, Devon, Wiltshire etc*).
-We have a catchment area to ensure that we can carry out all parts of the adoption process which includes providing post adoption support.
-We do consider homes outside of our catchment area in exceptional circumstances, for example if it’s a dog who we have struggled to find a home for over a long period of time, or where the dog has extremely specialist needs.
-Please note you will not be able to meet a dog and take them home the same day and so you will need to make the trip to their foster placement (or our kennels) twice.
+We have a catchment area to ensure that we can carry out all parts of the adoption process which includes providing post-adoption support.
+We do consider homes outside of our catchment area (eg, Devon, Dorset etc) in some circumstances, for example, if it’s a dog who we have struggled to find a home for over a long period, or where the dog has extremely specialist needs.

 Timescales

-It is important for us to keep up the momentum in the adoption process for a number of reasons, including the need to move the dogs on before they become too settled, avoiding keeping other applicants waiting for the outcome of their application and to free up desperately needed fostering and kennel spaces.
-As such, we are not able to hold dogs due to holidays, illness etc and applicants should only apply if they are ready to bring a dog home.
 Generally speaking, you must be free to come and meet the dog within a few days of applying and be in a position to bring them home within one week* (subject to all vetting and adoption preparation). *For dogs at the kennels this is three days.
 This may seem fairly quick, which is why we encourage families to get in contact and ask questions during the initial stages of their research, so we can help you prepare.

 Rehoming with children

-We do appreciate that if you have children, rehoming a rescue dog can be more challenging.
-As a rescue we have a duty of care to protect both applicants and our dogs, and therefore are extremely careful about rehoming with children.
-We do however rehome to families with children (usually with a lower limit of aged 4) where safe and appropriate to do so – we will consider the size, breed, personality and background of the dog and make a sensible and well considered judgement on the best match for the dog.
+We will rehome to families with children (usually with a lower age limit of 4) where safe and appropriate to do so – we will consider the size, breed, personality, and background of the dog and make a sensible and well-considered judgement on the best match for the dog.
 If you have children younger than the age set in the profile, please do not apply to avoid disappointment.
-All children should be able to act calmly and sensibly around dogs, respecting boundaries and listening to parental guidance – this is something that will be assessed at the meet and greet stage.

 Rehoming with cats

-We unfortunately do not have the ability to cat test, unless the opportunity for dogs to interact with a cat occurs organically – for example, the dog being in an experienced foster home with resident cats.
-We will state on a dogs profile if they are able to live with cats, but all adopters must acknowledge that careful introductions will be required and that they will not necessarily get on well straight away.
+We unfortunately do not have the ability to cat test, unless the opportunity for dogs to interact with a cat occurs organically – for example, the dog is in an experienced foster home with resident cats.

 Rehoming to people in flats